Pigbuy/ViSort/README.md

     Prompt for this:
     does the following description fit the description "nature".
 Answer strictly with yes or no: "This image is a close-up of a cat's nose.
 The focus is on the texture and details of the fur around the nose, which appears to be a mix of gray and white.
 The fur is soft and fluffy, and the nose itself is a light brown color.
 The background is blurred, emphasizing the nose as the main subject of the image."

-- the categorization happens in folders in the sorting folder specified by the user.
-This can be either through symlinks to the image input folder, hardlinks or by copying the images into the sorting dirs

 ---

-## Operation Strategy
+## Definitions

-1. Read config file
-2.
+### Category
+A Category is always the place the original image is moved to.
+An image can only be in one category.
+If there is a conflict, where the image fits in two categories, it will choose according to a categorization_type priority list also definable in this configuration file

+### Attributes
+An attribute is simply an attribute of an image.
+It does strictly sort it in one category.
+An image can have multiple attributes assigned with categorization_types.
+In the file system this is just a folder with alot of symlinks to the images with that attribute for easy access.

-## Program creates the following File structure:
+## File structure:

 ```
 - Input